apache/sedona/docs/api/snowflake/vector-data/Function.md

 ## ST_Dump

-Introduction: This is an aggregate function that takes a column of of geometries as input, and returns a single GeometryCollection of all these geometries.
+Introduction: This is an aggregate function that takes a column of geometries as input, and returns a single GeometryCollection of all these geometries.

 Format: `ST_Dump(geom: geometry)`